EmonHaque/Linux-C-Service-and-JavaFX-clients/readme.txt

 ==============================================

 WPF version of RentManager in Windows 10 uses 2-5% CPU and 50-60% GPU.
 In Linux, this JavaFX version uses 100% of one or more CPU cores and 100 % of GPU when animations are in action.
 Just keep moving mouse over any refresh button and look at the CPU/GPU usage in Linux.

+reminder:

+Windows C query of getTenantDetail should be updated Windows C query of getDepositDueRent should be updated Windows C editSpace should be updated